rrainey/tempo-insights/docs/tempo-insights-requirements-outline.md

 # Tempo Insights Application

+## Recent Updates

+This section describes recent updates to the original requirements.
+Items called out in this section supersedes anything appearing in the main section of the document.

+### In "Device Management", clarifications:

+Devices no longer store nextJumpNumber - this is user-level Devices only store user UUID for log attribution

+### Add "Analysis Features" section, additions:

+**Velocity Bin Analysis Chart** Shows time distribution across fall rates during main portion of the jump: the analysis window starts 12 seconds after exit - to allow for acceleration to terminal velocity - to 2 seconds before deployment

+## Introduction

 **Tempo Insights** will be a web-based application designed to securely collect and analyze jump logs collected by Tempo-BT jump logging devices.
 The application will be designed to run on Raspberry Pi 5 servers.
 It will include a Bluetooth-capable component designed to interact at the local drop zone with logging devices with ontly a minimal requirement for user interactions with the devices.
 Under normal operating circumstances, the User/Jumper simply turns the device on, makes a jump, and the Tempo Insights application will automatically discover, upload, and securely store information about the jump.
 The Jumper/User can then log into the application via the web and review their results.

 ## Core Application Objects